raspberrypilearning/rocket-launch/en/step_4.md

 --- /task ---

+### Add a gradient

 The `i` variable can also be used to create a colour gradient with less green in each ellipse that gets drawn.

 --- task ---

-Change the call to `fill()` to set the amount of green to `255 - i*10` so that the first ellipse has equal amounts of red and green and the last ellipse has very little green.
+Change the call to `fill()` to set the amount of green to `255 - i * 10` so that the first ellipse has equal amounts of red and green and the last ellipse has very little green.

 --- code ---
 ---
 language: python
 filename: main.py - draw_rocket()
 line_numbers: true
-line_number_start: 19
+line_number_start: 18
-line_highlights: 20
+line_highlights: 19
 ---

   for i in range(25):